MySQL Enterprise Firewall is based on a plugin library that includes these elements:

 A server-side plugin named

-MYSQL_FIREWALLexamines SQL statements before they execute and, based on its in-memory data cache, renders a decision whether to execute or reject each statement.
+MYSQL_FIREWALLexamines SQL statements before they execute and, based on the registered firewall profiles, renders a decision whether to execute or reject each statement.

-INFORMATION_SCHEMAtables that provide views into the in-memory firewall cache.
+INFORMATION_SCHEMAtables that provide views into the registered profiles.

-mysqlsystem database provide persistent backing storage of firewall data.
+mysqlsystem database provide backing storage of firewall data for persistence of profiles across server restarts.

-Stored procedures perform tasks such as registering firewall subjects (entities to which the firewall applies), establishing their operational mode, and managing transfer of firewall data between the in-memory cache and persistent storage.
+Stored procedures perform tasks such as registering firewall profiles, establishing their operational mode, and managing transfer of firewall data between the cache and persistent storage.

-User-defined functions provide an SQL-level API for lower-level tasks such as synchronizing the cache with persistent storage.
+Administrative functions provide an API for lower-level tasks such as synchronizing the cache with persistent storage.

 System variables enable firewall configuration and status variables provide runtime operational information.